Phionx/quantumnetworks/README.md

 [![](https://img.shields.io/pypi/dm/quantumnetworks.svg?style=popout-square)](https://pypi.org/project/quantumnetworks/)
 ## Installation

-*Conda users, please make sure to `conda install pip` before running any pip installation if you want to install `bosonic` into your conda environment.*
+*Conda users, please make sure to `conda install pip` before running any pip installation if you want to install `quantumnetworks` into your conda environment.*

 `quantumnetworks` will soon be published on PyPI.
 So, to install, simply run: